epfl-lasa/docker_setup/README.md

-# docker_setup
+# Setting up a Docker environment

 This repository contains examples and scripts to help build docker images.
 The content of the [scripts folder](./scripts) can be copied to any repository and adapted to build a supporting Docker image.
 The files are described below and we define set of rules for building proper images.

 The basic principle of Docker is expected to be known beforehand (if not, read a short introduction [here](https://docs.docker.com/get-started/overview/)).
 In this documentation we refer to the computer on which the image is created as host.
 Docker creates an image from a `Dockerfile`, and a running instance of this image is called a container.
 A registry, either local or online, is the place where prebuilt images are stored.
 The most common online registry is [dockerhub](https://hub.docker.com/) and is directly connected with Docker client.

+# Installation of Docker

+First step is to isntall the Docker client on your computer.
+This is available in Linux, Windows or Mac.
+However, remember one principle of Docker.
+If you run it on a Linux machine (or Mac), you will only be able to run Linux based images.
+On Windows, only Windows based ones.
+You can follow the installation steps on the [official documentation](https://docs.docker.com/engine/install/).

+After the installation, we recommend you follow the [post-install steps](https://docs.docker.com/engine/install/linux-postinstall/), at least for Linux installations.
+Otherwise, you will need to run each command as `root` user (default in Docker) which becomes cumbersome.

+When your installation of Docker is complete, please read the [docker overview](https://docs.docker.com/get-started/overview/) to have a good understanding if why you need to use Docker, and follow the steps below to write your images.

-## Dockerfile
+# Dockerfile

 This is the most important file for building a Docker image.
 See this is as a cook recipe where you inform the image compiler about the steps that have to be performed during the build process.
 Check the [official documentation](https://docs.docker.com/engine/reference/builder/) for specific commands.
 Most common ones are:

-### FROM
+## FROM

 This is usually the first line of the `Dockerfile`.
 It specifies on which image the current image will be built upon.
 See this as specifying which operating system you want to install on your machine.
-Although, remember that on a Linux host computer, you will only be able to build Linux based images (Docker and the host machine share the same operating system).
+Although, remember that on a Linux host computer, you will only be able to build Linux based images.

 For example, if you want to base the image on Ubuntu 20.04 you will specify: